PFML frequently asked questions for employers

 Does the Department of Family and Medical Leave (DFML) track the amount of leave taken or is it up to the employer?

-DFML tracks all leave reported to us and leave left in an eligible employee’s benefit year.
-However, the employer must inform DFML about any leave time taken by an employee through an employer-sponsored program that would count toward the overall leave taken during the benefit year.
+DFML tracks all leave that is reported and leave remaining in an eligible employee’s benefit year.
+It is the employer's responsibility to inform DFML about any leave time taken by an employee that would count toward the overall leave taken during the benefit year.
 This type of leave should be provided to DFML during the employer’s leave application review process.

 Do I have to notify my employee if an application is approved or denied?

 No. DFML will send out an approval or denial following a decision on the application.
-Notifications are sent to the employee and your leave administrator(s) to let them know the application was approved or denied with a link to view a copy of the decision.
+Email notifications are sent to the employee and your verified leave administrator(s) to let them know the application was approved or denied with a link to the employer portal where they can view a copy of the decision.

 If I have a new employee, how long do they have to work to be eligible?

-There is no minimum period before an employee can take leave.
-However, the employee must have met all the requirements through either current or previous employment.
+There is no minimum period before an employee can take PFML.
+However, the employee must meet all the requirements through either current or previous employment.

 Application process